Stimulus Package Update: What Will A Biden Administration Mean For More Aid?

-(CBS Detroit) — Joe Biden, the president-elect, will have a full to-do list when he takes office on January 20.
+(CBS Detroit) — President-elect Joe Biden will have a full to-do list when he takes office on January 20.
 Wrangling the COVID-19 pandemic and rebuilding the economy are likely right at the top.
 His transition team is already hard at work putting plans in place.

 Earlier this week, the Biden-Harris transition team announced the creation of the Transition COVID-19 Advisory Board, a group of public health experts to consult with Biden and Vice President-elect Kamala Harris.
 As Biden says, “dealing with the coronavirus pandemic is one of the most important battles our administration will face, and I will be informed by science and by experts.”